 Aylesbury residents enjoy a trip to Miya Japanese grill and bar, where you can tuck into modern Japanese cuisine in a classic period English building.
 There are also chain favourites like Zizzi and Prezzo in the town.

 As a market town, Ayslebury doesn’t have a lively nightlife scene.
-There are local bars like Temple Street Wine Bar, but if you’re after a night out lasting until the early hours, nearby Milton Keynes is probably the better option.
+There are local bars, but if you’re after a night out lasting until the early hours, nearby Milton Keynes is probably the better option.

 Art & culture